mwshinn/PyDDM/doc/faqs.rst

 determine how many trials you need in order to get the parameter variability you're willing to tolerate.
-The idea is to build the model you want to fit, choose reasonable-ish default parameters, and then simulate several trials from that model using the :meth:`.Solution.resample` method.
+The idea is to build the model you want to fit, choose reasonable-ish default parameters, and then simulate several trials from that model using the :meth:`.Solution.sample` method.
 After you simulate these trials for different sample sizes, you fit the same model (but with Fittable parameters) to the generated data.
 Then, you can find how close the parameter estimates are to the actual parameters when you have different sample